netmet1/constellation-node-automation/INSTALL.md

 cd ~/constellation-node-automation-1.0b/
 python3 automation.py alert
 ```
-After a few seconds to waiting... the prompt should return and an MMS should finally appear on your phone!
+After a few seconds to waiting... the prompt should return and an MMS should finally appear on your phone (and/or email)!

 [back to beginning of document](#top)